SkmeBtw/CS-Huds-Project/README.md

-# CS:SOURCE OFFENSIVE - Custom Huds Using Android/PC
+# CS:SOURCE OFFENSIVE - Custom Huds Usig Vgui

-This project shows how to install and use HUD (Heads-Up Display) mods for Counter-Strike: Source Offensive on Android using the source engine or similar methods.
+This project shows how to install and use HUD (Heads-Up Display) mods for Counter-Strike: Source Offensive on using the source engine or similar methods.

 # About / Description

-This guide is for Android/PC users who want to customize their CS:Source Offensive experience.
+This guide is for users who want to customize their CS:Source Offensive experience.
 Mods are applied directly through the file system.
 I can also help you modding in my discord channel.

 # Preview